 - The date of the test, the results, the lab and the accession number shall be listed on the ICVI.
 Blood samples for EIA testing shall be collected by an accredited veterinarian.

 - Nursing foals under 6 months and accompanied by their EIA-negative dam do not need an EIA test.
-If the dam will not accompany the foal, please contact our office at 1-800-292-3939.
+If the dam will not accompay the foal, a negative EIA test is required.